Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: CONCLUSION

 This process of graph construction and pruning was demonstrated on the cooperative mobile robots (COBOTS) use case, wherein the enabler selection methodology based on the KG framework selected 82 enablers from a set of more than 100 enablers.
 The methodology also demonstrated a novel approach for mapping enablers to key values (KVs).
 Specifically, for each KV there exist certain KVIs, which are subsequently mapped to technical requirements needed to be satisfied to achieve those KVI targets.
 Hence, in the proposed approach, the enablers under consideration are mapped to the technical requirements, which permits mapping of the enabler to the KVIs and KVs they satisfy.
 Lastly, proof-of-concept results for a subset of the selected enablers has been presented, which reinforces the selection done by the KG method.
 This is because, the results demonstrate a strong alignment of the selected enablers with the KPI and KVI requirements of the COBOTS use case, the system design principles as well as the maturity and criticality towards migration requirements.

-As next steps, given that a full KG with complete node and edge feature list is already built in this work, the concept of graph neural networks \cite{abadal2021} will be explored to generate node and edge embeddings.
+As next steps, the proposed framework will be further extended to incorporate a more rigorous theoretical grounding of the KVI and enabler mapping as well as the associated weighting and pruning mechanisms.
+In addition, a more comprehensive quantitative evaluation against alternative design methodologies, such as KPI-only or rule-based approaches, will be carried out to further assess the benefits and tradeoffs of the proposed KPI+KVI-driven design paradigm.
+Furthermore, given that a full KG with complete node and edge feature list is already built in this work, the concept of graph neural networks \cite{abadal2021} will be explored to generate node and edge embeddings.
 These can be then utilized to perform graph pruning as well as future dependency analysis through link prediction.
-Additionally, the proposed approach will be iteratively evolved in order to take into account any new upcoming technological enablers, use case requirements and parameters or constraints other than maturity and importance towards migration.
+The proposed approach will also be iteratively evolved in order to take into account any new upcoming technological enablers, use case requirements and parameters or constraints other than maturity and importance towards migration.

 It must be stated that the proposed KG framework can be easily utilized to design any complex system with 6G just as one example.
 Hence, as part of the future work a study on the performance of the KG framework for designing systems in areas of defense, industrial automation, backend IT and banking solutions, etc., will also be carried out.